To install Adobe Experience Manager you need:

 Adobe supports Experience Manager on the following platforms according to the information listed below.

 For any issues that are specifically related to the platform itself you will need to contact the platform vendor directly.
+Depending upon the platform on which you install AEM, there could be different sets of requirements for user management.

 - Java Platform, Standard Edition - the Server JRE or JDK in the supported version - see Java Virtual Machines